Arbery Murder Trial: Are Citizens Arrests Legal?

 In this case, the jury will have to consider whether the men have a reasonable suspicion that Mr. Arberry committed the crime.

-These kinds of laws, Similar to the “Stand Your Ground” and “Fortress Principles” laws that allow people to use force to protect themselves or their homes, human states exist but are not uniform.
+Such laws, like the “Stand Your Ground” and “Castle Doctrine” laws that allow people to use force to protect themselves or their homes, exist in many states but are not uniform.
 Critics argue that they enable people to stay away from pre-existing prejudices and help create an environment that could lead to extrajudicial killings.

 “It’s based on racism,” Ira said.
 Robbins, a law professor at American University, who wrote a paper on the subject.
 “For example, you look at Georgia law.
 This is a law that was used to help the white people catch the escaped slaves.
 The arrest of civilians in the South is closely linked to the law and lynching. ”